nleclercq/jupyter-for-controls/bokeh-data-streaming-for-notebook/README.md

 ### Bokeh data streaming evaluation in the context of a Jupyter notebook

-This is not production code!
+This is not production quality code!
 Just a proof of concept.
 A first step for discussions.

 ![b4nb](https://github.com/nleclercq/jupyter-for-controls/blob/master/bokeh-data-streaming-for-notebook/b4nb.gif)